nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

     ; SNIPLocation: we're using a map here because it's natural ; to look up indices in maps.
     SNIPLocation = {
-        ; A SNIP's location is given as an index range in different ; indices.
+        ; The keys of this mapping represents the routing indices in ; which a SNIP appears.
+The values represents the index ranges ; that it occupies in those indices.
         * IndexId => IndexRange / ExtensionIndex,
     }